PabloVrs/ShpStreetGraph/README.md

 # ShpStreetGraph: Spatial Relations of Streets to Graph Representations

 ShpStreetGraph is a Python tool designed to convert shapefiles into graph representations.
-This tool uses the `geopandas` library for handling shapefiles, `networkx` for graph representation, and `rtree` for spatial indexing.
+This tool uses the `geopandas` library for handling shapefiles, `networkx` for graph representation, and `pyyaml` for flexibility in configuration and user interactions.
 It allows for various graph export formats such as CSV, GraphML, and Pajek.

 ## Table of Contents